ping-dot-keith/moon-now/README.md

 # moon-now
 Where is the Moon right now

 This program is designed to run in a Unix-like environment (tested on Linux, OpenBSD).
-When run, the program will query the UNIX time on the system and calculate the following information about the Moon
+When run, the program will query the UNIX time on the system and calculate the following information about the Moon.

 * Altitude - number of degrees above the horizon
 * Azimuth - number of degrees clockwise from North